-If you’re dealing with a lot of itching or pain from the hives, milk of magnesia may offer an excellent hives treatment.
-This natural cure involves simply soaking a cotton ball in the milk of magnesia and then applying to the affected areas of skin.
+If you have hives that are very itchy or painful, milk of magnesia may be a good way to treat them.
+This natural cure involves simply soaking a cotton ball in the milk of magnesia and then applying it to the affected areas of the skin.
 The alkaline properties of milk of magnesia help to reduce pain and soothe the skin.
-You can apply the milk of magnesia 2-3 times daily.
+Apply the magnesia milk 2-3 times per day.

 #6 – Mint Leaves or Mint Oil

-Both mint leaves and mint oil can be used as a hives treatment.
+Both mint leaves and mint oil can be used as hive treatments.
 You can chill mint leaves and apply them directly to the affected skin.
-You can also freeze mint leaves in ice cubes and then wrap the ice cubes in a cloth, applying to the skin.
-Mint essential oil can be chilled and use on skin to help reduce pain, inflammation and swelling.
+Mint leaves can also be frozen in ice cubes, wrapped in a cloth, and applied to the skin.
+Mint essential oil can be chilled and used on the skin to help reduce pain, inflammation, and swelling.

 #7 – Natural Herbal Antihistamines

-Basil may help to reduce the level of histamines in the body and may calm the body so it stops fighting itself.
-To use basil, steam some basil leaves and apply the lives right to the hives.
+Basil may help to reduce histamine levels in the body and may calm the body so that it stops fighting itself.
+To use basil, steam some basil leaves and apply them directly to the hives.

-This herb also has natural antihistamine properties and it has been used for decades in Europe to help treat various skin conditions.
-You can take coldsfoot as a pill or you can grind the leaves and make a paste from the leaves, applying the paste directly to skin.
+This herb also has natural antihistamine properties and has been used for decades in Europe to help treat various skin conditions.
+You can take coltsfoot as a pill or you can grind the leaves and make a paste from the leaves, applying the paste directly to the skin.

-Some doctors have patients take freeze-dried preparations of this herb because it is supposed to help reduce the histamines within the body, providing relief from hives.
+Some doctors give their patients freeze-dried versions of this herb because it is thought to lower the number of histamines in the body, which makes hives go away.

 #8 – Aloe Vera Gel

-Aloe Vera is well known as an herbal remedy for skin conditions and it offers an excellent natural hives treatment that provides great results.
+Aloe Vera is well known as an herbal remedy for skin conditions, and it offers an excellent natural treatment for hives that provides great results.
 You can apply Aloe Vera gel topically to the area affected by hives.
-It will help to reduce inflammation, relieves itching, eliminates pain and stinging, cools the surrounding tissue and reduces redness as well.
+It will help to reduce inflammation, relieve itching, eliminate pain and stinging, cool the surrounding tissue, and reduce redness as well.
 The gel also increases the rate of healing, helping your skin recover from hives even faster.
-You can also use the Aloe Vera gel on skin that has not yet been infected, which may help to keep the hives from spreading to those areas.
+You can also use Aloe Vera gel on skin that has not yet been infected, which may help keep the hives from spreading to those areas.

-When you’re dealing with hives, you want to find a way to cure hives.
+When you’re dealing with hives, you want to find a way to cure them.
 While the treatments outlined in this guide offer great results, it’s always better to try to prevent hives before they occur.
-To learn more about hives treatment, symptoms, causes, dangers and more, simply browse through the website.
+To learn more about hives treatment, symptoms, causes, dangers, and more, simply browse through the website.